blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2017-knowledge_base--Sensitive_data_in_the_keyboard_cache--.md

 ## Description:

-Sensitive Data in the Keyboard Cache
+Sensitive data in the keyboard cache

 MSTG-STORAGE-5: The keyboard cache is disabled on text inputs that process sensitive data.